CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 | `magic_color`       | _(optional)_ Determines which color identifies this damage type when used in spells. (defaults to "black")
 | `derived_from`      | _(optional)_ An array that determines how this damage type should be calculated in terms of armor protection and monster resistance values.
 The first value is the source damage type and the second value is the modifier applied to source damage type calculations.
 | `onhit_eocs`        | _(optional)_ An array of effect-on-conditions that activate when a monster or character hits another monster or character with this damage type.
 In this case, `u` refers to the damage source and `npc` refers to the damage target.
+| `ondamage_eocs`        | _(optional)_ An array of effect-on-conditions that activate when a monster or character takes damage from another monster or character with this damage type.
+In this case, `u` refers to the damage source and `npc` refers to the damage target.
+Also have access to some [context vals](EFFECT_ON_CONDITION#context-variables-for-other-eocs)

 ```JSON
   {